 2A district or zila is an administrative divisions within a state.
 Currently, India has approximately 750 districts.
 These are further split into sub-divisions, known variously as tehsil, taluk, mandal, or block.
+3In 1992, in an effort to decentralise governance, the 73rd and 74th Amendments to the Constitution of India

-3In 1992, in an effort to decentralise governance, the 73rd and 74th Amendments to the Constitution of India created a "third tier" of government, consisting of the PRIs and ULBs respectively.
+"In 1992, in an effort to decentralise governance, the 73rd and 74th Amenaments to the Constitution of Ind created a "third tier" of government, consisting of the PRIs and ULBs respectively.